aeud/talk_to_salesforce/README.md

 ### Installation

-1. Clone the repository or download the script file (`my_script.py`) to your local machine.
+1. Clone the repository to your local machine.
 2. Ensure that Python 3.x is installed on your system.
 3. Install the required dependencies by running `pip install -r requirements.txt`.